Title: Detecting the Beaming Effect of Gravitational Waves

 First Author’s Institution: Kavli Institute for Astronomy and Astrophysics at Peking University, Beijing, China

-To do this, they consider a toy model: a pulse of light sent out from an emitter and reflected back by a mirror, as it encapsulates the fundamentals of the manner in which gravitational waves are measured by interferometers.
+To do this, they consider the case of a toy model: a pulse of light sent out from an emitter and reflected back by a mirror, as it encapsulates the fundamentals of the manner in which gravitational waves are measured by interferometers.
 Unlike previous treatments in the literature, which set the emitter and reflector as fixed in space relative to the source of the gravitational waves, the emitter and reflector here are assigned vectors which describe their position as a function of time.
-Solving the geodesic equation (which describes the motion of an object in gravitational free-fall) for the position of the emitter and reflector they find that the motion of these detector elements have both a linear dependence on time (vt) from the (constant) velocity relative to the source, but also a non-linear component caused by the distortions as the gravitational wave passes through the detector.
-They wiggle.
+Solving the geodesic equation for the position of the emitter and reflector they find that the motion of these detector elements have both a linear dependence on time (vt) from the (constant) velocity relative to the source, but also a non-linear component caused by the distortions as the gravitational wave passes through the detector…they wiggle.

 With the position vectors for the two elements in time in hand, the authors are then able to calculate the round-trip light travel time, from emitter to reflector and back.
 The focus here is the round-trip light travel time as gravitational waves passing through the detector lengthen and shorten the path down which the light travels.
 The detector effectively infers the amplitude of a passing wave by tracing the difference in the round-trip light travel time along this path relative to the identical and perpendicular one in the other arm of the interferometer.
 The amplitude inferred for the gravitational wave is thus proportional to the maximum time difference between the two round-trip light travel times, ∆τ .
 The authors derive the explicit relationship between ∆τ, which is actually measured, and the gravitational wave amplitude (inferred via this relationship), and find that unlike in the canonical approach where the detector is assumed to be at rest with respect to the source, this relationship depends crucially on the relative velocity between the source and detector.
 Moreover the two different gravitational wave polarizations (plus and cross) depend on the velocity in different ways.